qngapparat/daf/README.md

 <h1 align="center">DAF</h2>
 <h2 align="center">Dependency-aware FaaSifier</h2>

-DAF allows you to outsource parts of a NodeJS app to FaaS
+DAF lets you outsource parts of a NodeJS app to FaaS

 In addition to existing tools, it supports: